 During the summer of 2011, Twin Metals Minnesota conducted a “conceptual study,” involving a comprehensive analysis at the strategic level of the initial project proposal, various project alternatives, risk and opportunities, project economics, potential environmental impacts and protections, and social and community impacts and benefits.
 The results of the conceptual study confirmed the project’s conceptual viability from economic, environmental and social perspectives, and to narrow the range of project options in a variety of areas put forward for more detailed analysis in the prefeasibility study.

 Twin Metal Minnesota completed the project’s prefeasibility study (PFS) in June 2014.
 During the PFS, Twin Metals evaluated significant project details such as environmental protection strategies, proper mine processing technologies, potential facility locations, and estimated economic impacts such as job creation and tax revenues.
 These details will eventually form a Mine Plan of Operation (MPO) that will be submitted to state and federal regulatory agencies for environmental review.

-In August 2014, Duluth Metals Limited released highlights from a draft National Instrument (NI) 43-101 Technical Report on the TMM Project PFS (PFS Technical Report), with the full Report released in October 2014 (internal link).
+In August 2014, Duluth Metals Limited released highlights from a draft National Instrument (NI) 43-101 Technical Report on the TMM Project PFS (PFS Technical Report), with the full Report released in October 2014.
 The PFS Technical Report was prepared by a multi-company team led by AMEC E&C Services Inc. The PFS Technical Report confirms the TMM Project offers northeast Minnesota an extraordinary opportunity for long-term, environmentally-sound economic growth and job creation.
 The TMM Project is supported by financial fundamentals showing an internationally competitive cost position, high margins sustained over time, and capital efficiencies resulting from outstanding existing regional and local infrastructure.